oscal-compass/compliance-trestle/ROADMAP.md

 All new issues in `compliance-trestle` are added to the [project](https://github.com/orgs/oscal-compass/projects/2) with a status of New.
 All issues that need to be triaged are viewable [here](https://github.com/orgs/oscal-compass/projects/2/views/8).
 Once there is enough information to move forward on the issue, it can be moved to the `Backlog` by applying the `Backlog` label and moving the status to `Ready`.

 > Note: `compliance-trestle` currently does not have enough maintainers to address every pull request and issue.
 We welcome and appreciate community contributions.
-We are using `actions/stale` for automatic issue closure to ensure we can focus on the most relevant,update-to-date pull requests and issues.
+We are using `actions/stale` for automatic issue closure to ensure we can focus on the most relevant,up-to-date pull requests and issues.